-- e.
-It is stated that this is a unique project which is utilizing the waste heat from flue gases and it is conserving natural resources such as coal and also reducing thermal pollution by reducing C02 emissions, thus making it environmentally friendly. - 1.
-BRIEF DESCRIPTION AND OPERATION OF THE CEMENT/CLINKER PLANT UNIT: - i.
-It is stated that the raw material limestone is crushed to -80 mm size and loaded in circular type stockpiles, which are provided with suitable stacking and reclaiming system.
-The crushed limestone and additives will be extracted from their respective hoppers in a predefined proportion by weigh feeders and will be further transported by belt conveyor to a raw mill in the plant for grinding into fine powder.
-Post grinding, the raw mix is stored in a concrete silo called 'kiin feed'. - It is stated that the raw mix stored in the kiln feed is then ii. heated to a sintering temperature in a 4 stage preheater by hot gas coming from the combustion chamber and rotary kiln and the pre-heated kiln feed is partially calcined with the help of a pre calcinator.
-Partially calcined kiln feed is then fed into the main burner rotary kiln, where it is completely calcined at a temperature of 1350°C to 1400°C. Coal is used as fuel to provide the heat required to convert the kiln feed into clinker.
-Hot clinker discharge from the kiln drops onto the grate cooler approximately 1350-1450°C cooling from to for approximately 80°C 100°C. It is stated that approximately around 30 KWH of electricity can be generated per tonne of clinker, from a 4 stage preheater kiln, by using the waste flue gases in the WHRS.
+d.
+It is stated that this is a unique project in utilizing the waste heat from flue gas and it is conserving natural resources such as coal and also reduces thermal pollution by reducing CO2 emissions, and thus making it environmentally friendly.

+A. BRIEF DESCRIPTION AND OPERATION OF THE CEMENT/CLINKER PLANT UNIT:

+- The raw material limestone is crushed to -80 mm size and loaded in horizontal type stockpiles, which are provided with suitable stacking and reclaiming system.
+The crushed limestone and additives will be extracted from their respective hoppers in a pre-defined proportion by weigh feeders and will be further transported by belt conveyor to a raw mill in the plant for grinding into fine powder.
+Post grinding, the raw mixis stored in a concrete silo and is called 'Kiln Feed'. - ii.
+The raw mix (kiln feed) stored in the silo is then heated to a sintering temperature in a 6-stage preheater by hot gas coming from the combustion chamber and rotary kiln.
+The pre-heated kiln feed is partially calcined with the help of a pre-calcinator.
+Partially calcined kiln feed then fed into the main burner rotary kiln, where it is completely calcined form clinker at a temperature of 1350° C to 1400° C. Coal and is used as fuel to provide the heat required to convert the kiln feed into clinker.
+Hot clinker discharge from the kiln onto the grate cooler for cooling drops from 1350° C -1450° C to approximately 80° C approximately 100° C. It is stated that approximately around 30 kWh of electricity can be generated per tonne of clinker, from a 6 stage pre- heater kiln.

 iii.
-It is stated that in this process, large quantities of hot flue gases are being emitted to the atmosphere in cement industries.
-The sources of these waste flue gases are from the pre-heater and clinker cooler.
-The heat energy available in these flue gases can be recovered using WHRS boiler effectively used to produce significant amount of electricity.
+In this process, large quantities of hot flue gases are being emitted to the atmosphere in cement industries.
+The sources of these waste flue gases are from the preheater and clinker cooler.
+The heat energy available in these flue gases can be recovered using WHRS boiler, effectively used to produce significant amount of electricity.

-2. OPERATION OF WHRS PLANT:
+B. OPERATION OF WHRS PLANT: